Validate case data

 linelist::lost_tags_action(action = "error")

-• Now, re-run the above code segment with dplyr::count().
+• Now, re - run the above code chunk with dplyr::count().

 Identify: